tobua/naven/README.md

 ## Configuration

-The base components are populated with some example date which you can see in .
-This data should be configured on the respective components for example the Header.

 Complex components can be customized and combined in many ways to achieve desired layouts.
 Check out the [demo](https://tobua.github.io/naven/demo) for a basic example without much customization.
 Some components require input data in order to render anything useful, i.e. the links for the navigation.
-Refer to the documentation how to configure the base components [Configuration](https://naven-documentation.vercel.app/configuration).
+Refer to the documentation how to configure the base components [Configuration](https://naven-documentation.vercel.app/general).

 ```jsx
 import { Header, Image } from 'naven'